cfriedt/zephyr-example-module/README.rst

    west init -m https://github.com/cfriedt/zephyr-example-module.git zephyrproject

-Otherwise, to build a version of this module for a specific Zephyr LTS Release, for example 2.4.0, start with the following line.
+Otherwise, to build a version of this module for a specific `Zephyr LTS Release <https://www.zephyrproject.org/developer-resources/#current-release>`_, for example 2.4.0, start with the following line.

 .. code-block:: bash